 Faced with finding a way to protect a Turkish violinist in danger of an honor killing if she returns home (the State Department's representative had wanted to grant asylum but the higher-ups vetoed it), Frank works his contacts and gets the New York Philharmonic to hire her, and the representative is only too glad to get her a work visa.

-When an off duty police officer, who has had a few drinks, stops a robbery at first he is an hero - then he is in trouble for pulling his gun after drinking.
+When an off duty police officer, who has had a few drinks, stops a robbery at first he is a hero - then he is in trouble for pulling his gun after drinking.
 Frank is advised to stay out of it.
-Instead he calls a press conference and announces the man will be slightly punished, but he gets to keep his job.
+Instead he calls a press conference and announces the man will be punished, but gets to keep his job.

 In one late episode of Quantum Leap, Sam's currently stuck in the guise of a lowlife married to two different wives and several kids.
 In order to get him to turn his life around he and Al need to break up with one of them, but they don't know which one to do so in order to create a better timeline.
 Instead, Sam gets both of them to break up with him, allowing both women to fix their own lives as his host was making them both miserable.
 In turn, this event is what allows the host to turn his own life around.